jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 `markdown-code-lang-modes`

-:   An alist mapping languages to their major modes.
-Keys are
+:   Association list.

-    language names and values are major mode symbols.
+    An alist mapping languages to their major modes.
+Keys are language names and values are major mode symbols.
 For example, a default element of this alist is `("sqlite" . sql-mode)`, which instructs Markdown Mode to use `sql-mode` to highlight